On cubulated relatively hyperbolic groups: Functoriality of the canonical completion

 The second assertion follows easily since $Y$ is $G$-invariant, and since $\mfrk{g}(K)/H$ is the image of the compact set $K/H$ under the induced projection $\mfrk{g} : X/G \rightarrow Y/H$. \end{proof} \begin{proof}[Proof of Proposition \ref{specialimpliesspecial}] Let $W_1, W_2 \subset X$ be walls with stabilizers $G_1$ and $G_2$, respectively.
 By Theorem \ref{haglundwisedoublecoset}, to prove the proposition it is enough to show that $G_1$ and $G_1G_2$ are separable in $G$.
 Consider then the gate map $\mfrk{g} : X \rightarrow Y$ and the projections $\mfrk{g}(\mcal{N}(W_1))$ and $\mfrk{g}(\mcal{N}(W_2))$, which by Lemma \ref{gateconvex} are convex subcomplexes of $Y$.
 This same lemma also implies that each subgroup $G_i$ acts cocompactly on $\mfrk{g}(\mcal{N}(W_i))$, and so $G_1$ and $G_2$ are convex subgroups of $(G, Y)$, which by assumption is virtually special.
 The conclusion then follows by Theorems \ref{haglundwiseseparability} and \ref{doublecosetconvexsep}. \end{proof}

 \textbf{Acknowledgment} I am grateful to my advisor Ian Agol for very valuable discussions throughout all this work.
 I also thank Sam Shepherd for careful reading and for suggesting the short proof of Lemma \ref{nbhdconvex}, Markus Steenbock for pointing out Corollary \ref{Atiyahconj}, and Chi Cheuk Tsang, Daniel Groves, David Futer, and Ariel Reyes-Pardo for useful comments.
+I am indebted to the anonymous referee for the detailed report and the suggestions and corrections to the text.
 This article was supported by the Simons Foundation.

-{Eduardo Oreg\'on-Reyes (\texttt{eoregon@berkeley.edu})}\\ {Department of Mathematics}\\ {University of California at Berkeley}\\ {848 Evans Hall, Berkeley, CA 94720-3840, U.S.A.}
+{Eduardo Oreg\'on-Reyes (\texttt{eoregon@berkeley.edu})}\\ {Department of Mathematics}\\ {University of California at Berkeley}\\ {1087 Evans Hall, Berkeley, CA 94720-3840, U.S.A.}